Joanne Marcinek is a woman with a mission. Her passion is to help people get the relevant information they need on the Internet.

 Why Does My Sink Smell Like Rotten Eggs?
 What to Do When Your Sink Stinks

 Lots of things can get stuck in the trap of the kitchen or bathroom sinks, and when those things start to decompose, it can make the drain breathe out a horrible rotten-egg smell.
-Following is an easy, inexpensive, and very effective solution.
+The following is an easy, inexpensive, and very effective solution.

 All you need is the dynamic duo of organic home cleaning: white vinegar and baking soda.

 Why Baking Soda and Vinegar?